unraid/docs/docs/unraid-os/manual/shares.md

 to see the various options available..
 These options are:

 - **SMB**: This the standard protocol used by Windows systems.
-It is widely implemented on other YS.
+It is widely implemented on other systems.
 - **NFS**: **N**etwork **F**ile **S**ystem.
 This is a protocol widely
-  used on Unix compatible system.
+  used on Unix compatible systems.
 - **AFP**: **A**pple **F**ile **P**rotocol.
 This is the protocol that
-  has historically been used on Apple Mac system.
+  has historically been used on Apple Mac systems.
 It is now a deprecated option as the latest versions of MacOS now use SMB as the transferred protocol for accessing files and folders over the network.